nextflow-io/nextflow/docs/wave.md

 tower.accessToken = '<YOUR ACCESS TOKEN>'
 ```

-In the above snippet replace `<YOUR REGISTRY>` with a container registry of your choice e.g. `quay.io` (no prefix or suffix is needed)
+In the above snippet, replace `<YOUR REGISTRY>` with a container registry of your choice.
+For example, `quay.io` (no prefix or suffix is needed).
 The container will be copied with the same name, tag and checksum in the specified registry.
 For example, if the source
 container is `quay.io/biocontainers/bwa:0.7.13--1` and the build repository setting is `foo.com`, the resulting container
 name will be `foo.com/biocontainers/bwa:0.7.13--1`.